nshafer/django-hashid-field/README.rst

     >>> b.reference_id
     Hashid(123): OwLxW8D

 You can assign valid hashids.
-It's valid only if it can be decoded into an integer based on your salt:
+It's valid only if it can be decoded into an integer based on your settings:

 .. code-block:: python